Sebastian Rudolph

 Modelling Multiple Perspectives by Standpoint-Enhanced Description Logics (Extended Abstract)

-In Ofer Arieli, Martin Homola, Jean Christoph Jung, Marie-Laure Mugnier, eds., Proceedings of the 35th International Workshop on Description Logics (DL 2022), to appear.
-CEUR
+In Ofer Arieli, Martin Homola, Jean Christoph Jung, Marie-Laure Mugnier, eds., Proceedings of the 35th International Workshop on Description Logics (DL 2022), volume 3263, August 2022.
+CEUR Workshop Proceedings

 Details Download